 When does the application become available?

-Applications become available in early September.
+Applications become available in September.

 What are the application deadlines?

 Applications, including all application materials, are due in early December, mid-December, and early January.
 Check your degree program of interest for the relevant deadline.